apollographql/apollo-server/docs/source/best-practices/security.md

 title: Security
 ---

-Apollo Server is a safe way to build applications thanks to GraphQL's strongly typed requirements and the conversion of the raw operation into a known AST.
-Instead of opening the door for SQL style injections, every operation is validated to ensure it is valid GraphQL and only that.
-There are a few practices that can make our application more secure and prevent operations that may shut down our servers.
+Apollo Server is a safer way to build applications thanks to GraphQL's strong typing and the conversion of raw operations into a trusted syntax tree.
+By validating each part of an operation, GraphQL is mostly exempt from injection-attacks which are of concern in other data-driven applications.

+ This guide will discuss additional security measures which further harden the excellent foundation which GraphQL is already built upon.
+While Apollo Server will enable some additional protections automatically, others require attention on the part of the developer.

 <h2 id="introspection-in-production">Introspection in production</h2>